 She is a graduate of Harvard Law School, where she was Editor in Chief of the Harvard Environmental Law Review.

-She received her undergraduate degree with High Honors from Oberlin College, where she double-majored in environmental policy and biology, and on whose Board of Trustees she has served since 1996.
+She received her undergraduate degree with High Honors from Oberlin College, where she double-majored in environmental policy and biology.